UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Experiments

 \subsubsection{Whole Brain Segmentation}

-During pre-training with auxiliary labels, the learning rate is initialized to 0.0001 with weight decay of $1e^{-5}$ to train for 200K iteration.
+During pre-training with auxiliary labels, the learning rate is initialized to 0.0001 with weight decay of $1e^{-4}$ to train for 200K iterations.
 During finetuning, the learning rate is set to $1e^{-5}$ to train for 50K iterations.
-As shown in Fig.~\ref{fig:workflow}, all data are registered to the MNI space using the MNI305~\citep{evans19933d} template and preprocessed following the method in \citep{huo20193d}.
-All processed images have size of 172 $\times$ 220 $\times$ 156 with isotropic spacing of 1mm.
+As shown in Fig.~\ref{fig:workflow}, all data are registered to the MNI space using the MNI305~\cite{evans19933d} template and preprocessed following the method in \cite{huo20193d}.
+All processed images have a size of 172 $\times$ 220 $\times$ 156 with isotropic spacing of 1mm.
 Registered input images are randomly cropped to the size of 96 $\times$ 96 $\times$ 96 during the online augmentation.
 We use a five-fold cross-validation strategy during finetuning.
-The best performing model in each fold is selected to test on the external testing set and ensembled to get the final prediction in the MNI space.
-Predictions in MNI space are inverse transformed to the original space using NiftyReg \citep{ourselin2001reconstructing} for evaluation (Fig.~\ref{fig:workflow}).
+The best-performing model in each fold is selected to test on the external testing set and ensembled to get the final prediction in the MNI space.
+Predictions in MNI space are inverse transformed to the original space using NiftyReg \cite{ourselin2001reconstructing} for evaluation (Fig.~\ref{fig:workflow}).
+No data augmentation is used in all the experiments due to the negative impact on model performance observed during our experiments.
 Segmentation performances are evaluated using Dice similarity coefficient (DSC) and symmetric Hausdorff Distance (HD).